carinafan/shq/recruitment/recruitment.md

 separate Google Sheet so an RA can help with compensation (un-ideal, I know).
 I’ll try to think of something better in the future.

+The Google Sheet currently includes:

+-   all emails who completed the followup in 2019

-The current status of the Google Sheet is: includes all emails from `2020-07-20-followup-extraclean.csv` who completed the followup in 2019.
+-   all emails who completed the followup in 2020

 # Recruitment process